 The Taiwan …

-The island of Taiwan, also known as the “Formosa” described by early Portuguese sailors in mid-16 century or earlier, sits on the eastern edge of Asia continent with an area of 35,808 square kilometers, and with some more than two hundreds of mountains (> 3,000 m) dominating two thirds of the island.
-With its slightly higher than 23 million inhabitants, Taiwan is one of the most densely populated land in the world.
-Also, Taiwan is one of the largest economies powered by its IT industry, computer manufactory, and many others.
-Taiwan is also a democracy state for more than 30 years and it is the first legalized country for same-sex marriage in Asia.
+The island of Taiwan, historically referred to as "Formosa" by Portuguese sailors in the mid-16th century or earlier, is situated on the eastern edge of the Asian continent.
+With an area of 35,808 square kilometers, Taiwan is dominated by over 200 mountains (> 3,000 m), which cover two-thirds of the island.
+Despite its relatively small size, Taiwan is home to slightly over 23 million people, making it one of the world's most densely populated areas.
+Taiwan boasts one of the largest economies, driven by its IT industry, semiconductor production, computer manufacturing, and other sectors.
+Additionally, Taiwan is a democracy state for over 30 years and was the first country in Asia to legalize same-sex marriage.